-Sony Mobile isn't the smartphone manufacturer you go to for a device that pushed boundaries.
-The company has been a stickler when it comes to design especially, but also things like display resolution, display panel and even software experience.
+(Pocket-lint) - Sony Mobile wasn't the smartphone manufacturer to push boundaries.
+The company had been a stickler when it comes to design in recent years.

 - IP65/68 waterproofing